TeachinArt.com

 China painting with Paul Lewing

-China painting is a 1000-year-old technique that is undergoing a revival after being neglected by clay artists for the last 100 years.
-Decorators realize that hand painted bathroom tiles and designer kitchen backsplashes add value to a property.
+Painting with China paint on ceramic surfaces is a 1000-year-old technique that is undergoing a revival after being neglected by clay artists for the last 100 years.
+Home decorators realize that hand-painted bathroom tiles and designer kitchen backsplashes add value to a property.
 Art finishes bring another dimension to public places.

 Paul Lewing has been pivotal to this revival, through his use of china painting on tile murals, and his ground-breaking book “China Paint & Overglaze”.